Liam-Ralph/biomegen/README.md

        previous, and `file_path.png` will be deleted at the end of the program.
        Must be "y" or "n".
      - `1920 1080 100 120 50 5 8 file_path.png` is simply the arguments to be passed
-       to the Python program.
+       to the main C program.
 The only one that may be edited by the C program is `file_path.png`, which will be edited if "y" in the second C program argument.
-Must follow the rules for Python arguments in 1.
-Max 100 characters.
+Must follow the rules for C arguments in 1.
+Max 99 characters.

-    With this option, you can generated multiple different png files from the same inputs, or test the generation speed of the Python program.
+    With this option, you can generated multiple different png files from the same inputs, or test the generation speed of the main C program.
 This option will also tell you the generation times for each repetition, and the average generation time.